Black Alder: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The abundance of bioactive chemicals in black alder, which exert their effects via a variety of physiological pathways, is responsible for the array health benefits:

-1. Cyclooxygenase (COX) enzymes, which are involved in the formation of prostaglandins, hormone-like compounds that mediate inflammation and pain, can be inhibited by the triterpenes and flavonoids found in black alder.
+1. Cyclooxygenase (COX) enzymes, which are involved in the formation of prostaglandins, hormone-like compounds that mediate and pain, can be inhibited by the triterpenes and flavonoids found in black alder.
 These substances can lower the amounts of prostaglandins and lessen inflammation and pain by inhibiting COX enzymes.

 2. Antimicrobial Activity: Black alder contains tannins, flavonoids, and phenolic acids that can damage microbial cell membranes, block microbial enzymes, and obstruct the formation of nucleic acids, killing bacteria, fungi, and viruses.